-The average cost of a Habitat for Humanity home in Roane County is approximately $75,000.
-This includes the cost of land, infrastructure, materials, and professional subcontractors’ labor for systems that can not be installed by volunteers.
+The purchase price of a Habitat for Humanity home in Roane County is based on the appraised value of the home at completion.
+This varies depending upon the number of bedrooms and size of the lot.
+The purchase price includes the cost of land, infrastructure, materials, and professional subcontractors’ labor for systems that can not be installed by volunteers.

 Do the Families Have to Pay for Their Homes?

 Habitat for Humanity provides a hand up, not a handout.
 Habitat does not give homes away for free.
 Each partner family agrees to make a monthly mortgage payment for the life of their loan.
-What makes their payment unique is that they are not paying interest, which lowers their monthly payment.
+What makes their payment unique is that they are paying an affordable interest rate, which helps to lower their monthly payment.
 All the money that is paid toward the mortgage builds equity in their home while enabling Habitat to help another family in need in Roane County.